 - display a good standard of written and conversational English.

-What students have to say about our Art of Well-Being course
+Responses from current and previous students about our Art of Well-Being course

 “The week really resonated well, it was exactly what is needed for me right now.
 Thank you for a wonderful week”.